MythicalGames/dgoods/dgoods_spec.md

 **TRANSFERNFT**: Used to transfer non-fungible tokens.
 This allows for the ability to batch send tokens in one function call by passing in a list of token ids.
-Only the token owner can successfully call this function and transferable must be true.
+Only the token owner can successfully call this function, transferable must be true, and token must not be locked.

 ```c++
 ACTION transfernft(name from, name to, vector<uint64_t> dgood_ids, string memo);